The government published the ‘Prevent’ strategy in 2011 as part of its overall counter-terrorism strategy, CONTEST.

 In July 2016, Ofsted published a report entitled “How well are further education and skills providers implementing the ‘Prevent’ duty?”, to assess the impact of the work being done to protect learners from those who wish to promote extremism.
 This report identified some weaknesses and recommended that providers should ensure policies are in place, develop stronger partnerships to share information, provide staff training, and review IT policies and procedures.

-Download the key note speakers’ presentations from the day:
+Download speakers’ presentations from recent events:

 There is further help and support from the Prevent and Further Education and Training website.